Registration Information for Winter 2026: MAcc, Class of 2026

 Q. Do I need to use the backpack feature in Wolverine Access before registration opens?

-A. At some point, yes!
-Backpacking is available starting November 6.
-You will want to backpack additional electives using Wolverine Access.
+A. It is recommended that you do, but it is not required.
+Backpacking is available on Wolverine Access beginning November 10 and allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class – it is simply a way to put the course in your “shopping cart” so that you can “check-out” quickly.
-If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open section at that time.
+If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

-A: The University assigns registration appointment times for graduate students between November 13-15.
+A. The University assigns registration appointment times for graduate students between November 17-19.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting November 6.
+You can view your assigned time on Wolverine Access starting November 10.

 Q: How can I learn how to use Wolverine Access to drop/add classes?